BlockchainCommons/crypto-commons/Docs/sskr-developers.md

 ## What are Two-Level Shares?

-Using SSKR, you can implement Shamir's Secret Sharing as normal, using a group of sahres with a threshold for reconstruction.
+Using SSKR, you can implement Shamir's Secret Sharing as normal, using a group of shares with a threshold for reconstruction.
 However, you can also implement a two-level hierarchy with multiple groups, each of which contain some shares.
 You can then specify a threshold for both groups and shares.

 For example, you could create shares for 2 groups: the first group might require 2 of 3 shares and the second group might require 3 of 5 shares.
 With a group threshold of 2, individual thresholds from both groups must be met.